abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 ### Creating the venv takes forever

 It is on CephFS.
-Put it in the container filesystem (`~/venv`) instead — nothing after Part 2 needs it.
+Put it in the container filesystem (`~/venv`) instead.
+Nothing after Part 2 needs it.

 ### `python3` cannot find hls4ml after reconnecting